Offices and Divisions

-Office of Science Policy and Communications, Director: Dr. Vivian Faden
+Office of Science Policy and Communications, Director: Dr. Bridget Williams-Simmons (Acting)

 The Office of Science Policy and Communications is responsible for science policy, planning, evaluation and reporting functions for NIAAA; the preparation of briefing materials on alcohol research; responses to Freedom of Information Act requests.
 Additionally, the office coordinates all media relations, produces materials for scientific and lay audiences, and acts as the public face of the Institute.

-Office of Resource Management, Director: Mr. Keith Lamirande
+Office of Resource Management, Director: Ms. Vicki Buckley

 The Office of Resource Management provides administrative management support to the Institute in the areas of financial management, grants and contracts management, administrative services, and personnel operations; (2) develops administrative management policies, procedures, guidelines, and operations; (3) maintains liaison with the management staff of the Office of the Director and implements within the Institute general management policies prescribed by NIH and higher authorities.

-NIAAA’s divisions manage all of the Institute’s intramural and extramural basic and clinical research.
+NIAAA’s divisions manage the Institute’s intramural and extramural basic and clinical research.

 The Division of Intramural Clinical and Biological Research seeks to understand the mechanisms by which alcohol produces intoxication, dependence, and damage to vital body organs, and to develop tools to prevent and treat those biochemical and behavioral processes.

-The Division of Neuroscience and Behavior promotes research on ways in which neuronal and behavioral systems are influenced by genetic, developmental, and environmental factors in conjunction with alcohol exposure to engender alcohol abuse and alcoholism.
+The Division of Neuroscience and Behavior (DNB) promotes research on ways in which neuronal and behavioral systems are influenced by genetic, developmental, and environmental factors in conjunction with alcohol exposure to engender alcohol use disorder (AUD).